-Net cash used for investing activities during 2009 was \$66.1 million as compared to \$7.4 million and \$6.2 million during 2008 and 2007, respectively.
-The increase in cash used for investing activities in 2009 was primarily due to the acquisition of intangible assets and goodwill of \$9.5 million from Zilog and our term deposit investment of \$49.2 million.
+Net cash used for investing activities during 2010 was \$34.7 million as compared to \$66.1 million and \$7.4 million of net cash used during 2009 and 2008, respectively.
+The decrease in cash used for investing activities during 2010 compared to 2009 was primarily due to our \$49.2 million time deposit investment maturing during 2010 which was initially entered into during 2009.
+The cash proceeds from the time deposit were used to purchase Enson Assets Limited during 2010, which amounted to a \$74.1 million cash outflow net of cash acquired.
+In addition, we acquired intangible assets and goodwill of \$9.5 million from Zilog Inc. during 2009.
+There were no acquisitions during 2008, only typical annual investments in property, plant, and equipment as well as internally developed patents.
 Please refer to "ITEM 8.
-FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA - Notes to Consolidated Financial Statements - Notes 7 and 21" for additional disclosure regarding our purchase of goodwill and intangible assets from Zilog.
+FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA - Notes to Consolidated Financial Statements - Notes 7 and 21" for additional disclosure regarding our acquisition of Enson Assets Limited and purchase of goodwill and intangible assets from Zilog Inc.

-Net cash used for financing activities was \$4.2 million during 2009 compared to \$25.2 million during 2008 and cash provided by financing activities of \$1.4 million during 2007.
-Proceeds from stock option exercises were \$3.3 million during 2009 compared to proceeds of \$1.2 million and \$12.6 million during 2008 and 2007, respectively.
-In 2009, gains from stock option exercises resulted in a \$0.3 million excess tax benefit compared to \$0.3 million and \$3.3 million for 2008 and 2007, respectively.
-In addition, we purchased 404,643 shares of our common stock at a cost of \$7.7 million during 2009, compared to 1,118,318 and 471,300 shares at a cost of \$26.7 million and \$14.5 million during 2008 and 2007, respectively.
+Net cash provided by financing activities was \$23.3 million during 2010 compared to cash used for financing activities of \$4.2 million and \$25.2 million during 2009 and 2008, respectively.
+During 2010 we had proceeds from debt issuance of \$41.0 million to fund our acquisition of Enson Assets Limited.
+During 2010 we made debt payments totaling \$9.8 million.
+Proceeds from stock option exercises were \$2.0 million during 2010 compared to proceeds of \$3.3 million and \$1.2 million during 2009 and 2008, respectively.
+In addition, we purchased 505,692 shares of our common stock at a cost of \$10.1 million during 2010, compared to 404,643 and 1,118,318 shares at a cost of \$7.7 million and \$26.7 million during 2009 and 2008, respectively.
 We hold these shares as treasury stock and they are available for reissue.
 Presently, except for using a minimal number of these treasury shares to compensate our outside board members, we have no plans to distribute these shares, although we may change these plans if necessary to fulfill our on-going business objectives.

 On February 11, 2010, our Board of Directors authorized management to continue repurchasing up to an additional 1,000,000 shares of our issued and outstanding common stock.
 Repurchases may be made to manage dilution created by shares issued under our stock incentive plans or whenever we deem a repurchase is a good use of our cash and the price to be paid is at or below a threshold approved by our Board.
+As of December 31, 2010, we have repurchased 473,126 shares of our common stock under this authorization, leaving 526,874 shares available for repurchase.